 Required/Optional: Deprecated (Discouraged, but not prohibited)

-Contents: If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate’s subjectAltName extension (see Section 9.2.1).
+Contents: If present, this field MUST contain a single Public IP address or single Fully-Qualified Domain Name that is one of the values contained in the Certificate’s subjectAltName extension (see Section 9.2.1).
+Reserved IP Addresses and Internal Server Names are prohibited.

 Subject Domain Component Field